Ballina, County Mayo: Angling

-Tourist attractions include two museums in the town, the Jackie Clarke Collection and Belleek Castle Museum.

 Sport

-Ballina Stephenites, is one of the local Gaelic Athletic Association club teams.
+Ballina Stephenites is one of the local Gaelic Athletic Association club teams.
 The name also refers to the town's Gaelic Athletic Association grounds, James Stephens Park.

 Ballina Town and Ballina United are two of the town's soccer clubs, the former playing their home matches at Belleek Park.
 Ballina R.F.C. is located in the Quay and compete in division 2B of the All Ireland League.

-Ballina's athletics club has a floodlight outdoor 400m track and a large cross country pitch which often holds the AAI Connacht and Mayo finals.
-The local triathlon club Liquid Motion holds a triathlon in the town every summer, usually in July to coincide with The Ballina Street and Arts festival.
+Ballina's athletics club has a floodlight outdoor 400m track and a cross country pitch which sometimes holds the AAI Connacht and Mayo finals.
+The local triathlon club, Liquid Motion, holds a triathlon in the town every summer.

 In basketball, Team Loftus Recycling represent the town in Men's Division 1.
 Ballina also has Mayo's only Gymnastics Training Centre, Nadia Gym.
 The town also has a martial arts school, Moy Valley Freestyle, and a Jikishin Kage-ryu kenjutsu club.

 Ballina Golf Club is an 18-hole parkland golf course on the outskirts of the town on the Bonniconlon Road.
-The course is a Par 71 course, 5933 metres (6488 yards) long.

 A short lived greyhound racing track was opened by the Ballina Greyhound Racing Company Ltd in the town on 6 May 1948.
 The site near Coolcran farm was replaced by the Dunleavy cattle farm market in 1956.